moizk/nba-schedule-2025-26/README.md

    ```

 **Features:**
-- 🏀 Team logos displayed with each game
+- 🏀 **Team logos** displayed with each game
+- 📺 **Broadcaster logos** prominently displayed (ESPN, ABC, TNT, NBA TV, Peacock, Prime Video, etc.)
 - 📅 Filter by season type (Preseason/Regular Season)
 - 🏆 Filter by team, month, or broadcast type
-- 📺 View game details including venue, date/time, and TV broadcasts
+- 🕐 View game details including venue, date/time, and TV broadcasts
 - 🎨 Clean, responsive interface using Bootstrap
-- 💾 Logos persisted locally in `logos/` folder
+- 💾 All logos persisted locally for fast loading

-**Note:** Logos are downloaded from ESPN's CDN and cached locally for fast loading.
+**Note:** The primary goal is to help you quickly see **where to watch** each game with visual broadcaster logos.

 ## Output Formats